- New Enquiries

 We are members of the Law Society Family Law Advanced Accreditation scheme for our skills in high level family law matters, such as matters involving complex and international finances.
 Among our talented family lawyers, Emma Mitchell is a Family Law Advanced accredited specialist.

-Several of our team – Emma Mitchell and Joanne Donald – are members of Resolution, an organisation of family law professionals dedicated to promoting constructive and amicable solutions to family matters.
+Several of our team – Emma Mitchell and Victoria Chamberlain – are members of Resolution, an organisation of family law professionals dedicated to promoting constructive and amicable solutions to family matters.

 Emma is also a qualified collaborative lawyer.
 Collaborative law is a process that allows families to sit down to discuss family law matters in a safe, neutral environment.
 We can provide advice about using collaborative law to help you negotiate your cohabitation agreement if appropriate – it can be particularly helpful for couples with complex finances, such as high value and international assets.